-Globally, 7-10 billion tonnes of waste are produced annually, including 300-500 million tonnes of hazardous wastes (HW)--explosive, flammable, toxic, corrosive, and infective ones.
-About 10 % of these HW are traded through a world-wide waste web (W4).
-The volume of HW traded through the W4 in the last 30 years has grown by 500 % and will continue to grow, creating serious legal, economic, environmental and health problems at global scale.
-Here we investigate the tip of the iceberg of the W4 by studying networks of 108 categories of wastes traded among 163 countries in the period 2003-2009.
-Although, most of the HW were traded between developed nations, a disproportionate asymmetry existed in the flow of waste from developed to developing countries.
-Using a dynamical model we simulate how waste congestion propagates through the W4.
-We identify 32 countries with poor environmental performance which are at high risk of waste congestion.
-Therefore, they are a threat of improper handling and disposal of HW.
-We found contamination by heavy metals (HM), by volatile organic compounds (VOC) and/or by persistent organic pollutants (POP), which were used as chemical fingerprints (CF) of the improper handling of HW in 94 % of these countries.
+Countries globally trade with tones of waste materials every year, some of which are highly hazardous.
+This trade admits a network representation (W4 or world-wide waste web), with countries as vertices and flows as directed weighted edges.
+Here we investigate the main properties of W4 by tracking 108 categories of wastes interchanged in the period 2001-2019.
+Although, most of the hazardous waste were traded between developed nations, a disproportionate asymmetry existed in the flow of waste from developed to developing countries.
+Using a dynamical model, we simulate how waste congestion propagates through the W4.
+We identify 28 countries with low Environmental Performance Index (EPI) that are at high risk of waste congestion.
+Therefore, they are at threat of improper handling and disposal of HW.
+We found evidence of contamination by heavy metals (HM), by volatile organic compounds (VOC) and/or by persistent organic pollutants (POP), which were used as chemical fingerprints (CF), due to the improper handling of HW in several of these countries.